 The final touches are the four LED light strips that hang from the top of the tower like tentacles surrounding the plants.
 The lights can be turned on manually, set to a timer, or removed entirely.
 That last part is especially helpful because the entire tower is mounted on wheels and can be rolled outside when the weather gets nicer.

-Urban areas around the world have implemented similar towers and “living walls” as a means to be able to grow fresh produce in places with little or no space for gardens.
-Schools have begun to use them for the same reasons, but also to be able to show plant growth in action and bring concepts like sustainability and farm-to-table systems into the classroom.
+Urban areas around the world have implemented similar towers and “living walls” as a means to grow fresh produce in places with little or no space for gardens.
+Schools have begun to use them for the same reasons, but also to be able to demonstrate the basics of plant growth and bring into the classroom concepts like sustainability and farm-to-table systems.

 Lower School science teacher and Sustainability Coordinator Jackie Tran said it also aligns with the school’s commitment to sustainable practices.